vitornunesnovoa/vitornunesnovoa/README.md

 - 👋 Hi, I’m vitor
 - 👀 I’m interested in getting a new job in the development field
-- 🌱 I’m currently learning React - 💞️ I’m looking to collaborate on to build new pojects
+- 🌱 I’m currently learning Node.js and Cobol - 💞️ I’m looking to collaborate on to build new pojects
 - 📫 send me a message on my email vitornunesnovoa@gmail.com

 -Skills: